 July 3rd – Pride Opening Ceremony

-Although there is a festive atmosphere during the previous days, this is the official kick-off of the festivities, stating the music program.
-The singer Monica Naranjo is the speaker of this event.
+Although there is a festive atmosphere during the previous days, this is the official kick-off of the festivities, stating with the music program.
+The singer Monica Naranjo is this event’s keynote speaker.

 July 4th – The famous High-heels Race